orisai/reflection-meta/README.md

 </h1>

 <p align="center">
-    PHP reflection in more reliable and deterministic way
+    PHP reflection in more reliable and deterministic way - for declarative engines
 </p>

 <p align="center">